cpabooks/cpabooks-docs/docs/about.rst

 CPAbooks Best Practices book is dedicated for functional consultants or entrepreneur who wants to implement or use CPAbooks online Cloud ERP all-in-one business services.

 application out-of-the box.
-This is an online book written based on CPAbooks **Community** and **Enterprise** Edition.
+This is an online book written based on **CPAbooks Cloud ERP** **Community** and **Enterprise** Edition.

 This book covers best implementation approach for most used applications